bbggoo/sousvide/README.md

 I have code a sousvide by micrpython ,it has incredible precious.

-To get all this work, you need
+To get all this work, you will need:

+1.HARDWARE:

 waterproof  PT-100 sensor * 1